b-N-I-R-A-V/European-Weather-Predictions/README.md

 * Determining the safest places for people to live in Europe within the next 25 to 50 years.

 ## Tools and Techniques
-For this project Python was used.
-We used Sci-kit learn, Tensorflow, and Keras as our primary libraries for machine learning algorithms along with data manipulation library pandas and for numerical computation library numpy.
-In particular we are using following tools and techniques:
+FFor this project, Python was used.
+We utilized Scikit-learn, TensorFlow, and Keras as our primary libraries for machine learning algorithms, along with the data manipulation library pandas and the numerical computation library NumPy.
+Specifically, we used the following tools and techniques:
-* K-Nearest Neighbors(KNN), Decision Trees, Random Forests, Convolutional Neural Network, Recurrent Neural Network (Long-Short Term Memory), Generative Adversarial Network(GAN).
+* K-Nearest Neighbors (KNN), Decision Trees, Random Forests, Convolutional Neural Networks, Recurrent Neural Networks (Long Short-Term Memory), and Generative Adversarial Networks (GAN).
-* Scaling Data to improve model performance.
+* Scaling data to improve model performance.
 * Gradient Descent method for predicting temperature.

 ## Project Hypotheses